tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 ### Avoid function calls in `WHERE` and `JOIN` clauses

-For this performance tip, we make a slight change the ETL example in the last section above where `country_id` column is removed.
+For this performance tip, we make a slight change to the example ETL in the last section above where `country_id` column is removed.
 In this case, we can use a normalized `country_name` as the ID to check for existing entries in the table:

 ``` sql BAD
 INSERT INTO dim_country